wangcunxiang/Sen-Making-and-Explanation/README.md

 ```
 # SemEval-2020
 We will hold a contest in SemEval2020 based on this study.

-You can check task 4 in http://alt.qcri.org/semeval2020/index.php?id=tasks
+You can check task 4 in http://alt.qcri.org/semeval2020/index.php?id=tasks and find a more detailed task decription on https://www.youtube.com/watch?v=UAcO1I97iWg

-Looking forward to your participation.
+Looking forward to your participation!
-You can find a more detailed task decription on https://www.youtube.com/watch?v=UAcO1I97iWg